 OHSU is Oregon’s only health center, and the school focuses on training med students to serve throughout the state.
-The goal is to advance health care delivery and leadership throughout the state.
+The goal is to advance health care delivery and leadership throughout Oregon.

-Oregon Health and Science University (OHSU) 2018-19 Secondary Application Writing Prompts:
+Oregon Health and Science University (OHSU) 2020 – 2021 secondary application essay prompts

 For this essay, you should think about your career goals and what kind of patients you hope to work with — the category can be defined in terms of socio-economic class, language, ethnicity, immigration status, age, medical conditions, etc. Then think about experiences, either clinical or personal, where you have interacted with people who might have similar qualities.
 Then, you should give a specific example and explain what you learned about interacting with them.

-What will be your greatest challenge in becoming a physician?
-(1500 characters)
+Other than work-life balance, what will be your greatest challenge in becoming a physician?
+(1,550 characters)

 I encourage applicants to think about what will be difficult about being a physician.
 Then, you should explain what the challenge is as well as how you plan to overcome this challenge, which can include instances where you have dealt with similar pressures.
 You should give a challenge and not avoid this question, which is trying to assess how you will deal with difficulties.